MarcusRiemer/esqulino/doc/manual/programming-language.rst

  Programming Languages
 =======================

 As syntaxtrees may define arbitrary tree structures, some kind of validation is necessary to ensure that certain trees conform to certain programming languages.
-The validation concept is losely based on ``XML Schema`` and ``RelaxNG``, the syntax of the latter is also used to describe the grammars in a user friendly textformat.
+The validation concept is losely based on ``XML Schema`` and ``RelaxNG``, the syntax of the latter is also used as the inspiration to describe the grammars in a user friendly textual representation.

+.. _traditional_grammar:

 The traditional approach
 ========================